TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 **Simple Notification Service - NOTIFICATIONs**
 - Create topic.
 Have publishers and subscribers to topic
 - Push service - Messages automatically pushed to publishers.
 Limited retries.
 If publisher don't recieve it, message lost
+- Use SNS with CloudWatch to send messages (Alarm) when threshold has been reached

 **Simple Queue Service - QUEUING**
 - Send, store and recieve messages (message stored for max 14 days)